cjmcdonald42/mxMoodle/docs/PLUGIN_STRUCTURE.md

     'package' => 'PACKAGE',
     'subpackage' => 'SUBPACKAGE',
     'pages' => json_encode(array(
-        'PAGE1', 'PAGE2', // Etc.
+        'PAGE1', 'PAGE2', // ETC.
     ))
 ));
 ```

 If the file is in the _null_ subpackage, simply omit the `subpackage` key and put the referenced file in the root package directory.

 ###### NOTE: Pages whose purpose is to edit a record and can only be accessed from a report page as well as index pages should _not_ be included in the subpackage record.
-These pages use a separate page-setup function, as explained in our [File Structure documentation](/docs/COMMON_FILE_STRUCTURE.md).
+These pages use a separate page-setup function, as explained in our [File Structure documentation](/docs/GENERAL_FILE_STRUCTURE.md).

 ### Generating Index Pages